 If you have learned that the other party has already relocated with the children without your consent, it is critical that you speak to a family lawyer as soon as possible to discuss your options, as delaying can make things more difficult, and can harm your ability to contest the relocation.

 What does “best interests” mean?

 The test applied to a proposed relocation is whether the move is in the “best interests” of the children.
-The interests of the moving parent are only relevant in so far as they affect the children.
-However, within the ultimate test of the best interests of the children, there are numerous factors that a judge will consider, including the quality of the children’s relationship with the parent who is not relocating, how often that parent would be able to see the children if they were to move, and whether the proposed move would benefit the children (for example through better work or school opportunities for the moving parent or increased support from family and friends).
-In other words, there are a number of cases in which the best interests of the children and the parent are closely intertwined.
+Within the ultimate test of the best interests of the children, there are numerous factors that a judge will consider, including the quality of the children’s relationship with the parent who is not relocating, how often that parent would be able to see the children if they were to move, and whether the proposed move would benefit the children (for example through better work or school opportunities for the moving parent or increased support from family and friends).
+In other words, there are a number of situations in which the best interests of the children and the parent are closely intertwined.

 Thorough knowledge is key

 Analysis of the law and facts is very important in mobility cases.
 Your lawyer’s ability to apply the law to the facts of your specific case can have a significant impact on the outcome.

 Mobility cases can be particularly challenging in Northwestern Ontario, because the distance between communities can be significant.
 Lawyers at Henderson Family Law have successfully represented clients seeking to relocate or seeking to prevent a relocation through negotiations, motions, and trials: